pulumi/pulumi-hugo/themes/default/content/_index.md

   description: |
     Author infrastructure code using programming languages you know and love.
 Write statements to define infrastructure using your IDE with autocomplete, type checking, and documentation.

-    Test your code with unit tests and deliver it through CI/CD pipelines to validate and deploy.
+    Test your code with unit tests and deliver it through CI/CD pipelines to validate and deploy to any cloud.

 ai:
   title: Boost productivity with AI